mzchen0/Communication-Efficient-Federated-Learning/README.md

 to classify the CIFAR dataset.
 Then, one can directly run the code CIFAR.m.

-For finger movement detection, we have include the data that has been processed by window method.
+For finger movement detection, we have included the data that has been processed by the window method.
 Therefore, one can directly run the code FMD.m.

-In coding setting, stSettings.type determine the coding method.
+In coding setting, stSettings.type determines the coding method.
 For example, stSettings.type=2 implies that Dithered 2-D lattice quantization method is used for coding while stSettings.type=3 implies that Dithered scalar quantization is used for coding. s_fRate determines the number of bits used to represent one element in the local FL model vector.